bup/bup/note/main.md

   asked to scan the entire repository,

-* `bup ls` and `bup xstat` now print device values (e.g. stat st_rdev) as ther dev\_t integers, not as a "major,minor" pair, since the behavior of `major()/minor()` is not defined by posix, and the sign and size of dev\_t and the major/minor result varies across platforms.
+* `bup ls` and `bup xstat` now print device values (e.g. stat st_rdev) as their dev\_t integers, not as a "major,minor" pair, since the behavior of `major()/minor()` is not defined by posix, and the sign and size of dev\_t and the major/minor result varies across platforms.